Rwanda's Kagame hails French report on 1994 genocide as a 'big step forward'

-Category: World Hits: 2In an exclusive interview with FRANCE 24 and RFI during a visit to Paris on Monday, Rwandan President Paul Kagame hailed as "a big step forward" a report by French historians released in April that concluded France had an "overwhelming" responsibility for the 1994 genocide in Rwanda.
+Category: World Hits: 10In an exclusive interview with FRANCE 24 and RFI during a visit to Paris on Monday, Rwandan President Paul Kagame hailed as "a big step forward" a report by French historians released in April that concluded France had an "overwhelming" responsibility for the 1994 genocide in Rwanda.
 The Rwandan leader added that Kigali and Paris now have a chance to move forward.

 Read more https://www.france24.com/en/tv-shows/the-interview/20210517-rwanda-s-kagame-hails-french-report-on-1994-genocide-as-a-big-step-forward